Flea Bites On Babies: How They Look, Treatment And Prevention

 According to Dr. James Walker, assistant professor of Clinical Medicine at LSU Health Sciences Center New Orleans, “Several products can be used to spray on your bed for fleas.
 One effective option is a flea and tick spray specifically designed for use on bedding and furniture.
 You can also consider using a natural flea spray made from ingredients such as essential oils or vinegar.
 Be sure to carefully read the product label and follow the instructions for safe use.”

-Babies are more susceptible to flea bites since they play, lie, and crawl on the floor.
+Babies are more susceptible to flea bites due to their sensitive skin and the fact that they often play, lie, and crawl on the floor.
 While the bites usually subside on their own (17). the greater risk is the diseases flea may cause, such as typhus and plague.
 While flea bites do not need medical intervention, certain home remedies for soothing irritated skin may be helpful to calm your baby.
 In addition, pesticide treatment can help you eliminate fleas from your home.
 If your pets get flea, groom them well and get them treated.

 Infographic: More On Flea Bites In Babies